Köthe conjecture

-In mathematics, the Köthe conjecture is a problem in ring theory, open As of 2025.
+In mathematics, the Köthe conjecture is a problem in ring theory.
 It is formulated in various ways.
 Suppose that R is a ring.
 One way to state the conjecture is that if R has no nil ideal, other than {0}, then it has no nil one-sided ideal, other than {0}.

 This question was posed in 1930 by Gottfried Köthe (1905–1989).
-The Köthe conjecture has been shown to be true for various classes of rings, such as polynomial identity rings and right Noetherian rings, but a general solution remains elusive.
+The Köthe conjecture has been shown to be true for various classes of rings, such as polynomial identity rings and right Noetherian rings.
+In 2026, the AI model GPT-6 Astra found an explicit counterexample which disproves the conjecture, after being prompted by Tom Adamczewski of Epoch AI.
+An exposition of the proof was posted by Adamczewski and ring theorists Bernhard Böhmler and Rene Marczinzik.
+Another counterexample was found by Greenfeld, King and Vendramin, with some assistance from GPT-6 Astra.

 Equivalent formulations

 The conjecture has several different formulations: